Privacy Policy

 14. How to exercise your rights

-To make a privacy-related request, please contact us using the details in this policy.
+To make a privacy-related request, please contact us using the details in this policy or through the contact page.

 Email: support@storiesofhistory.co